First Progress Secured Cards Review

 What is First Progress Platinum Mastercard?

-This credit card provider is based in the US and offers its products to American residents.
-The company targets people who want to start building or repair their financial profiles.
-At the moment, they offer only these three cards that work on security deposits.
-If you aren’t familiar with secured credit cards, this simply means that the credit limit of these cards is equal to how much the user deposits on them.
-Simply put, users can’t spend more money than they have, as the deposit limits them.
-The main goal of getting one of the three First Progress secured credit cards is, of course, to improve the FICO score.
-Each time the user makes all their monthly payments, the performance is reported to the three main credit bureaus – TransUnion, Equifax, and Experian.
+First Progress, a US-based credit card provider, offers products designed for individuals looking to build or repair their financial profiles.
+They currently provide three secured cards that function based on security deposits.
+Secured credit cards have a credit limit equal to the user’s deposit, preventing overspending.
+The primary goal of obtaining one of the three First Progress secured credit cards is to improve the FICO score.
+Every time users make their monthly payments, their performance is reported to the three main credit bureaus: TransUnion, Equifax, and Experian.

 RELATED: Cards Reporting Credit Explained